vinodvpillai/FastAPI-DynCache/README.md

-Awesome!
-Since the issue is resolved, here’s a **well-structured `README.md`** for your **FastAPI-DynCache** project.
-This includes setup instructions, usage examples, and best practices. 🚀

----

 # **FastAPI-DynCache** 🚀
 **A FastAPI-based application with dynamic caching support using Memcached.**
 This project allows **enabling/disabling caching dynamically** using environment variables, improving API performance and flexibility.